koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 If you are curious, you can check the full code of how I am bundling the JavaScript code [here](https://gitlab.com/koalalorenzo/blog/-/blob/main/layouts/partials/scripts.html).

-## Serving all these things together
+## Serving all these things together on CDN
-It looks like FlyTap.com is served from Microsoft Windows Servers. 😱 I personally would never use Microsoft Windows as a web server or even Microsoft Azure.
+It looks like FlyTap.com is served from Microsoft Windows Servers. 😱 I personally would never use Microsoft Windows as a web server or even Microsoft Azure after all the bad experiences that I had at work.

 Instead, I have been using GitHub Pages, but then moved to GitLab Pages to support Open Source projects[^why-use-gitlab]... but to turn it up to eleven[^eleven], I have decided to onboard to [Cloudflare Pages](https://pages.dev).

-Compared to GitHub and GitLab, Cloudflare Pages allows me to customize the headers, redirects, and add serverless functions directly from my Hugo
+Compared to GitHub and GitLab, Cloudflare Pages allows me to **customize the HTTP headers**, redirects, and add serverless functions directly from my Hugo setup:
-setup:

 [^eleven]: https://en.wikipedia.org/wiki/Up_to_eleven

 [^why-use-gitlab]: Since Microsoft bought GitHub, I have moved my personal
-                   projects to GitLab
+                   projects and CI/CD pipelines to GitLab

 ```yaml
 # File: _headers